 As part of the EDE Summer Institute, BFI provides select opportunities for participants to engage in ongoing research projects with faculty.

 Research Assistant Program

 Participants may apply for a competitive research assistant program to work with UChicago faculty on research projects during the academic year.
-BFI provides compensation of $5,000 per academic year to each participant placed in a research assistantship.
 This research experience is invaluable to participants applying to graduate programs in economics, or for internships or research assistantships with other organizations or academic institutions.

 - BFI fosters an ongoing network and communication thread with each class of participants.

 - Over the years, we will create a broad network of EDE Summer Institute alumni who can connect virtually over time (via tools like Slack and Zoom) or during occasional BFI-hosted in-person events.

-- BFI also offers a menu of support services to EDE Summer Institute alumni as they pursue graduate schools or jobs that engage their study of economics.
+- BFI also offers support to EDE Summer Institute alumni as they pursue graduate schools or jobs that engage their study of economics.

 Additional Information and FAQ